-Net assets not subject to donor-imposed purpose or time restriction.
+Net assets not subject to donor-imposed purpose or time restriction are available for use in general operations.
 Net assets without donor restriction may be designated for specific purposes by action of the Board of Directors.
-At December 31, 2022 and 2021, USA Softball's Board of Directors has designated net assets for the following purposes:
+At December 31, 2023 and 2022, USA Softball's Board of Directors has designated net assets for the following purposes: